ctschroeder/tutorials/cytoscape_tutorials/working-with-attributes.md

 # Working with Attributes

+## About this tutorial

+This tutorial is a modification of [Miriam Posner's Cytoscape tutorial on Working with Attributes](https://github.com/miriamposner/cytoscape_tutorials/blob/master/working-with-attributes.md).
+Licensed [CC-BY 4.0](https://github.com/ctschroeder/cytoscape_tutorials/blob/master/license.md).

+Modified for use in Caroline T. Schroeder's Introduction to Digital Humanities course at the University of Oklahoma.

+## What is a Node list or an Attributes list

 As we learned in the last tutorial, all Cytoscape *really* needs is an edge list with two columns in it.
 But you might also want to supply Cytoscape with a list of nodes.
 That way, you can feed Cytoscape extra information that you can use to distinguish among nodes.
 That extra information about your nodes is called **attributes**.

 (Actually, edges can have attributes, too, as you might have guessed.
 In the case of edges, the attributes usually describe the nature of the connection between nodes.
 For example, if I had a People column and a Book column, I could use edge attributes to describe the nature of each connection: *published*, *wrote*, *illustrated*.
 We'll just deal with node attributes here, but the same steps apply to edge attributes, too.)

 ## Preparing a node list

 Your node list should contain, at a minimum, one column that supplies the name of every node *once*.

-My edge list, as you may have noticed, contained many actors' names and film titles multiple times.
+Dr. Posner's African American actors in silent films edge list, as you may have noticed, contained many actors' names and film titles multiple times.
 For example, since Ida Anderson appeared in multiple films, I had rows that looked like this:

 | actor | film |
 | -----| ----- |